PHPCraftdream/JPLephem/README.md

 $vector->vz;
 ```

-The object has a string value as seen below, and can also easily be converted across units as shown:
+The object has a string value as seen below, and can also easily be converted across the units `AU AU/d`, `km km/d` and `km km/s` as shown:
 ```php
 echo Earth::at(2451545.5)->position(new Mercury)->setUnit('km km/d');